 Service businesses, such as consultancies, make payroll the major cost of providing the service.
 Experts need paying and through their efforts, revenue is generated.
 These businesses can take on higher payroll percentages since the payroll is, technically, producing revenue.
 There is likely to be no other significant costs in providing such services, so payroll can reach the 50% mark without destroying profitability.

-Manufacturers however must maintain a payroll figure closer to 30% or less as the business must endure the cost of manufacturing products plus allocating the payroll.
-Same with restaurants, given the high cost of food, the payroll must stay under 30%.
+Wages as a percentage of turnover for manufacturers, however, must be closer to 30% or less.
+This is the business must endure the cost of manufacturing products plus allocating payroll.
+This is the same with restaurants.
+Given the high cost of food, payroll must stay under 30%.
 These are, of course, the general guidelines.
 As mentioned already, there are many factors to consider and every business is unique.